g-hegde/dataeng-webdeploy/README.md

 This project demonstrates a number of skills relevant to data science workflows
 * Creating Extract Transform and Load (ETL) pipelines for text data.
 * Creating Natural Language Processing (NLP) pipelines and Machine Learning (ML) pipelines for text messages.
 * Deploying trained and validated ML models to webapps.

+The dataset for this project is a set of text messages sent during real disasters.
+The messages were translated into English and categorized into several different classes.
+The message 'We need food and water over here' for instance could be classified simultaneously as 'Aid related', 'Water', 'Food' and 'Request'.
+A large corpus these messages is used for training multi-output classification models which can then be deployed to a back-end (using Flask) that runs on a web-server.
+User input is obtained in the form of typed text messages into web forms.
+The machine learning application running on the back-end makes a prediction and sends the results to the front-end where a categories corresponding to that message are visually displayed.
+A fairly basic dashboard displaying key statistics of text messages in the database is also displayed on the front page.

 ### Files and Directories included
 1. app/
     - templates/
-        - go.html - Udacity provided template for displaying relevant classification labels
+        - go.html - HTML file for displaying relevant classification labels
-        - master.html - Udacity provided dashboard template.
-Front page of webapp.
+        - master.html - Front page of webapp.
+Dashboard containing overview plots for disaster message database.
     - run.py - Udacity provided Python template file containing Flask back-end code for webapp.
 Modified for use case.
 2. data/
     - disaster_messages.csv - table containing disaster messages translated into english and transcribed in english from their respective original languages.